 - 3 Rope

-For loot, TheGamer notes that one of the earliest sources is a Smuggler's Cache near your starting beach.
-It is hidden underground behind debris.
-Clear the debris, defeat the enemy inside, and the chest rewards you with a Bell and also unlocks the crafting recipe.
-PC Gamer confirms you can also find Bells by smashing up small shipwrecks scattered around the starter island and opening any beachside chests you come across.
+For loot, one of the earliest reliable sources is a Smuggler's Cache near your starting beach.
+It sits underground behind debris you need to clear.
+Break through, kill the enemy guarding it, and the chest inside drops a Bell while simultaneously unlocking the crafting recipe.
+You can also smash small shipwrecks scattered around the starter island or crack open beachside chests for a chance at finding one.

 Fast travel in Bell recipe view